-Based in Liverpool the company has created and developed high quality, evocative and accessible physical theatre for the past twelve years.
+Based in Liverpool the company has created and developed high quality, evocative and accessible physical theatre since 2003.
 Tmesis has earned a reputation nationally and internationally, touring to over ten countries, receiving critical acclaim for the unique style of movement-based theatre.

 Winner of Best Choreography – United Solo Theatre Festival – New York 2016